Joseph Sadoc Alemany: Arrival in California

 Alemany, Goemaere and Vila finally arrived in San Francisco in December 1850.
-After a short time in San Francisco, Alemany traveled to Santa Barbara and then Monterey, California.
+After a short time in San Francisco, Alemany traveled to Santa Barbara, California, and then Monterey, California.
 Vilarassa in 1851 established the province of the Holy Name of Jesus, the first Dominican province in the Western United States.

-That same year, Alemany appointed Reverend John Nobili, a Jesuit priest, as pastor of the Santa Clara Mission, He would found the Santa Clara School in Santa Clara, California, for boys in 1851.
+That same year, Alemany appointed Reverend John Nobili, a Jesuit priest, as pastor of the Santa Clara Mission.
+Nobili would found the Santa Clara School in Santa Clara, California, for boys in 1851.
 It later became Santa Clara University.
 In April 1851, Goemaere opened the Santa Catalina School for girls in Monterey.
 She established a convent that would become the Dominican Sisters of San Rafael.
 The Sisters of Notre Dame de Namur founded the Academy of Notre Dame for girls in San Jose, California, in 1851.
 It later became Notre Dame de Namur University.

 In 1853, Alemany filed a petition with the Public Land Commission of the State of California for the return of all expropriated mission lands.
 He eventually received all the missions, their grounds and cemeteries, along with two large ranchos, or estates: